sintefmath/tinia/static/doc/install.md

     - libqt4-dev
     - libapr1-dev
     - cmake
-    - libboost-test-dev (For unit tests).
+    - libboost-all-dev (For unit tests).
     - apache2-dev (For server module).

      Once these are installed a simple `$ cmake . ` `$ make `.

      Should be enough to compile it.
 You can optionally issue ` $ make package` Which will build a debian package which installs into /usr/lib and /usr/include/model .
-This package can be installed on your system with the following command
+This package can be installed on your system with the following command:

      `$ sudo dpkg -i ExposedModel<version>.deb \endverbatim`